vgcrld/protect_connect/README.md

 # Tsm

-TODO: This should be renamed to spectrum protect before it is released.
+TODO: This should be renamed to protect_connect before it is released.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/tsm`.
 To experiment with that code, run `bin/console` for an interactive prompt.